EECS/devops_roadmap/projects/ssh-remote-server-setup/README.md

    - I then set `PermitRootLogin no`
    - I then restarted the SSH service with the command `sudo systemctl restart ssh`
 7. I then confirmed that I could no longer log in as root by running the command `ssh -i ~/.ssh/id_rsa root@<server-ip>`.

+## Steps Taken for Second User

+The project also required us to create a second user on the server and set up SSH access for the new user.
+The following steps were taken:

+1. Connected to the server using SSH with the following command
+   - `ssh -i ~/.ssh/id_rsa <username>@<server-ip>`
+2. Followed the same steps as above to create a new user and set up SSH access for the new user.
+3. I then confirmed that I could log in as the new user by running the command `ssh -i ~/.ssh/id_rsa <username>@<server-ip>`.

 ## Bonus Points